 It’s only normal for a landlord to choose to keep maintenance expenses to a minimum because you do not want them to take a big portion of your income.
 However, the cost of an accidental boiler repair may be exorbitant.

 You will have no choice but to pay because it’s your duty to repair it.
-This is the reason why you should consider investing in boiler failure coverage and insurance.
-It’s usually worth it and will help deal with unexpected expenses.
+This is the reason why you should consider investing in landlord boiler cover.
+It’s often worth it and will help deal with unexpected expenses.

 By this point, you should be able to understand how essential a boiler is.
 With these tips, you can save more money and avoid unnecessary troubles when it comes to your properties.